kimsoomnin/PyCHAM/README.md

 Integration testing can be completed using the '.travis.yml' and 'PyCHAM_CI_test.py' files at the [Travis CI website](https://travis-ci.org).

-The example run output is saved in output/Example_Run/Example_output in the Github repository.
-To reproduce this, use the inputs/Example_Run.txt for the chemical scheme, inputs/Example_Run_xml.xml for the xml file and inputs/Example_Run_inputs.txt for the model inputs.
+Example run output is saved in the GMD_paper/Results folder.
+To reproduce this see the notes in the plotting scripts of the GMD_paper/Results folder.
 Note that the example output may vary between releases so check correspondence.

 ## Inputs